pedro-cf/pedro-cf/README.md

 # Hi there 👋

 I'm Pedro, a software engineer from Porto, Portugal.
-I specialize in building back-end and data systems, particularly those involving geospatial and maritime vessel data.
+I specialize in building back-end and data systems, particularly those involving geospatial data.
 I'm passionate about programming and love creating apps that can make a difference.

 ## 🔭 I’m currently working on